USACE/cwms-data-api/docs/source/design/composite-time-series.rst

     "members": [
         {
             "time-series-id": "TS ID for this range",
-            "start": "start date of this", // Inclusive "end": "end date of this range", // Exclusive, can be null "notes": "text",
+            "start": "start date of this", // Inclusive, ISO 8601 Full "end": "end date of this range", // Exclusive, can be null "notes": "text",
         }